cortex-js/cortex-js.github.io/kb-mathlive.md

 ];
 ```

-## Adding a menu item
+## Adding a Menu Item

-**To add a menu item that replaces the selection with a cancel symbol**,
+**To add a menu item**, use the spread operator (`...`) to create a new array
-use the following code:
+of menu items, and add the new menu item to the copy of the original array.:

 ```js
 mf.menuItems = [